-This regulatory system is believed by many to be an argument in favor of L-tyrosine supplementation.
-When the release of the tyrosine hydroxylase enzyme is increased over a sustained period of time, catecholamine synthesis is thought to become dependent on concentrations of tyrosine, and supplementation may increase catecholamine synthesis and release by ensuring a sufficiency of tyrosine during prolonged periods of stimulation.
+This built-in regulatory system can be seen as an argument in favor of L-tyrosine supplementation.
+Maintaining sufficient levels of L-tyrosine may increase catecholamine synthesis and release by ensuring enough tyrosine during prolonged periods of stimulation.

-Tyrosine supplements are available in two forms, standard L-tyrosine and NALT (N-Acetyl-L-Tyrosine), a modified form of L-tyrosine that has an acetyl group attached to the tyrosine molecule to enhance bioavailability.
-The acetylated form of the supplement is more soluble than the standard form and is broken down in the kidneys, where it becomes L-tyrosine.
-Both forms of the supplement provide the same functions and benefits. however, NALT may be more effective in a nootropic stack due to its improved bioavailability.
+Tyrosine supplements are also available as N-Acetyl-L-Tyrosine or NALT, a modified form of L-tyrosine with an acetyl group attached to the tyrosine molecule to enhance bioavailability.
+NALT is more soluble than the standard form but has a lower conversion rate in the body, so larger doses may be required.
+Both forms of the supplement provide the same functions and benefits.

-L-tyrosine is considered safe when taken in recommended doses.
-Commonly reported side effects tend to be both mild and temporary, and include headaches, migraine, indigestion, stomach trouble and gastrointestinal upset.
+Commonly reported side effects tend to be mild and temporary, and include headaches, migraine, indigestion, stomach trouble, and gastrointestinal upset.

-Contraindications: L-Tyrosine should not be taken by people who are taking high blood pressure medication, Levadopa, thyroid medication, MAO inhibitors, or stimulants.
-L-tyrosine should not be taken by individuals with thyroid disease, Graves disease, or melanoma.
-L-tyrosine has not been proven safe for women who are pregnant or nursing.
+Contraindications: L-Tyrosine should not be taken by people taking high blood pressure medication, Levodopa, thyroid medication, MAO inhibitors, or stimulants.
+L-tyrosine should not be taken by individuals with thyroid disease, Graves’ disease, or melanoma.
+L-Tyrosine has not been proven safe for women who are pregnant or nursing.